-Unemployment Rate in Iceland averaged 2.48 percent from 1970 until 2020, reaching an all time high of 9.10 percent in April of 2011 and a record low of 0.10 percent in August of 1972.
+Unemployment Rate in Iceland averaged 2.52 percent from 1970 until 2020, reaching an all time high of 9.10 percent in April of 2011 and a record low of 0.10 percent in August of 1972.
 This page provides the latest reported value for - Iceland Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Iceland Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2020.
+Iceland Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on January of 2021.

-Unemployment Rate in Iceland is expected to be 6.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in Iceland to stand at 8.60 in 12 months time.
+Unemployment Rate in Iceland is expected to be 8.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Unemployment Rate in Iceland to stand at 8.20 in 12 months time.
 In the long-term, the Iceland Unemployment Rate is projected to trend around 7.00 percent in 2021 and 6.00 percent in 2022, according to our econometric models.